-Another reason a factory will keep making product is to spread out their overhead costs.
+Another reason a factory will keep making products is to spread out its overhead costs.
 In some cost accounting systems, making more parts means each part is cheaper because the overhead is spread out across, say, 600 units instead of 500 units.
 The cost might seem lower in that one silo, but now the company has the cost of storing and moving that inventory, along with the other risks that come from holding inventory.

 Examples of “push production”:

 - A fast food restaurant making food and storing it under heat lamps (some of it gets thrown away)